Army Cadet Force: Mayor's Cadet

 Some mayors appoint a member of the cadet forces to the role of Mayor's Cadet.
 The cadet may wear a special badge or carry a pace stick to indicate their role.

 Lord Lieutenant's Cadet

 Cadets can be appointed to this role and are then entitled to wear the Lord Lieutenant's Cadet badge as well as issue Number 2 Dress.

 Ranks

 Ranks in the ACF follow the pattern of those in the British Army.

 Cadet ranks

-As well as learning new skills by working through the APC syllabus, experienced cadets can be awarded a rank.
+As well as learning new skills by working through the ACS syllabus, experienced cadets can be awarded a rank.
 As the Army allows its soldiers to take on responsibility and leadership as non-commissioned officers (NCOs), so too does the ACF.

 Cadet NCOs wear the issued cadet rank slides, pictured above.

-Although promotion is based on merit rather than progression through the APC syllabus, the following criteria must be met before a cadet is eligible for promotion:
+Although promotion is based on merit rather than progression through the ACS syllabus, the following criteria must be met before a cadet is eligible for promotion: